 Government auctions include municipal or city vehicles such as buses, police cruiser, utility trucks, etc. These auctions also sell impound cars that have been confiscated due to crime or traffic violations.

-Public car auctions typically include repossessed vehicles that have been acquired from banks, wholesale lots of cars, flooded vehicles, bottom-level trade-ins, or even high-end and first-rate luxury sports cars and SUVs.
+Public car auctions typically include repossessed vehicles that have been acquired from banks, wholesale lots of cars, flooded vehicles, bottom-level trade-ins, or even high-end and first-rate luxury sports cars, trucks, and SUVs.
 The quality and reliability of the stock cars vary in an auction-to-auction basis, so it is important that you do substantial research.
 Due to the relative popularity of public car auctioning, competition and the tendency for overbidding at prices higher than market value can get somewhat fierce.

 A car dealership auction is a more specialized form of car auctions.
 Thousands and even millions of cars are sold at dealership auto auctions on a yearly basis.
 These dealer auctions are in many cases, restricted to the general public and only set for licensed dealers to participate.
 Prices in these auctions are usually lower than cars advertised on any car dealer’s lot—indeed, buy-and-sell cars in the Philippines are prevalent.